ADHD Coaching for Solicitors & Barristers

 Coaching does not add to your workload.
 It restructures it.

-The work is targeted to the specific gaps ADHD creates in legal practice:
+The work is targeted to the specific gaps ADHD and AuDHD create in legal practice:

 None of this is discipline.
 It is wiring.
 And with the right scaffolding, it changes.